-The Greenpeace ship Rainbow Warrior is currently tracking down what really happens in the tuna industry after Pacific fishermen told Greenpeace investigators they had been forced to work without pay, food and even sleep.
+The Greenpeace ship Rainbow Warrior tracked down what really happens in the tuna industry after Pacific fishermen told Greenpeace investigators they had been forced to work without pay, food and even sleep.

 On 29 July 2015, a Greenpeace investigation into the Fukushima nuclear power plant revealed that the Japanese government is planning to send residents back to live in an area which is still polluted from the 2011 nuclear accident.
 The radiation doses are higher than those inside the no-go zone around Chernobyl in Ukraine which has been off-limits since a major nuclear accident there in 1986.

 On 25 July 2015, following a Greenpeace investigation, British courts imposed million pound fines on Spanish trawler owners who were part of a global criminal network carrying out illegal fishing.

 On 10 April 2015, a Greenpeace investigation revealed that one of the businessmen behind the Global Warming Policy Foundation gave £18,000 to UK Energy Minister Matthew Hancock.

 In February 2015, Greenpeace discovered that Santander Bank was financing deforestation in Indonesia.
 As a result of the investigation, Santander agreed to stop making multi-million pound loans to the pulp and paper company Asia Pacific Resources International.